Administrative divisions of Myanmar: Wards, Village Tracts and Municipalities

-The fourth and lowest level of administration is the ward for urban areas and village tract for rural areas.
+The lowest level of practical administration is the ward for urban areas and village for rural areas.
+Villages are grouped into and administered as village tracts.
+Village Tracts may contain up to 8 distinct villages.
 Some townships include areas not part of any ward or village tract.
-Village Tracts may contain up to 8 distinct villages.
 Most townships contain at least one ward/town, and are usually named after the population center.
 As of reforms in 2012 and 2013, Ward and Village Tract administrators are now typically elected, but report to the appointed Township Administrator.
 Ward Administrators and Village Tract Administrators (also called just Village Administrators) are supported by 100-household-heads and 10-household-heads who are collectively called area leaders.

 Most cities in Myanmar are contained within one township like Pathein.
 In some cases, the rural portions of the township may be administered semi-independently as sub-townships.
-In larger cities, like Mandalay, the municipality may be functionally administered at a district level with townships acting de facto as subdivisions of a city.
-In Yangon, the administrative jurisdiction of the Yangon City Development Committee overlap across 33 townships and all 4 of Yangon Region's districts.
+In Mandalay, the municipality was functionally administered at the Mandalay District level with townships acting de facto as subdivisions of a city prior to 2022.
+In Yangon, the administrative jurisdiction of the Yangon City Development Committee overlap across 33 townships and all 4 of Yangon Region's pre-2022 districts.
+The definition of a city is ambiguous with the Burmese term မြို့ ('myo') being translated as any urban area.
+The General Administration Department only explicitly defines the three cities of Yangon, Mandalay and Naypyidaw.

 History

+Below is a summary of how Myanmar's first-level administrative divisions have evolved: